samuelxyz/trialyzer/README.md

 **Bistroke, tristroke, n-stroke**
 A sequence of physical key locations on the board, each associated with the finger used for that key.
 Trialyzer collects data on the typing speeds of different tristrokes using its built-in typing test, then applies it to analyze a selected layout by associating those tristrokes with text trigrams.

 (Note: Different fingermap-board combinations may have some tristrokes in common; for instance, all tristrokes involving the top and home row are identical between `traditional`-`ansi` and `angle_iso`-`iso`.
-Moreover, though the right hand is in a different position in `angle_iso`-`iso` versus `angle_wide_iso`-`iso`, the shape of each tristroke on the right hand is identical.
-Trialyzer will detect these commonalities, and allow the relevant typing speed data to be shared between different boards.)
+Moreover, though the right hand is in a different position in `angle_iso` versus `angle_wide_iso`, the shape of each tristroke on the right hand is identical.
+Trialyzer accounts for these commonalities, and allows the relevant typing speed data to be shared between different boards and fingermaps.)

 ## Nstroke categories